“Hello,” Clara said to the receptionist at the front desk. “I’m here to see Mr. Iben Shedrack.”

-She was a dark young girl with with a plump body.
-She held her thick natural hair up in a bun and her face was devoid of makeup.
-Claura thought she needed some foundation, that would have covered some of those pimples she had on.
+She was a dark young girl with a plump body.
+Her thick natural hair was held up in a neat bun on the top of her head and her round face was devoid of makeup.
+Clara thought she needed some foundation, that would have covered some of those pimples she had on.

 “You are welcome Ma.
-Please fill this form while you wait” she slid an A4 sized paper to Claura.
+Please fill this form while you wait.”
+She slid an A4-sized paper to Clara.
 “He is attending to someone at the moment”

 “Okay.”
-Claura obliged.
-She picked the sheet off the desk and strolled to an empty seat in the minimum sized reception room.
+Clara obliged.
+She picked the sheet off the desk and strolled to an empty seat in the minimum-sized reception room.

 She went through the form answering all required questions.
 When finished, she walked to the receptionist, handed her the completed form then walked back to her seat.

-She glanced around at her surroundings observantly, there were three other persons sitting and waiting.
+Seated, Clara glanced around at her surroundings observantly, three other persons were sitting and waiting.
 One was an aged man, who looked sixty.
-He was reading the Punch News paper with his legs crossed.
+He was reading the Punch Newspaper with his legs crossed.

-The couple were disagreeing about something in hushed voices.
+The couple was disagreeing about something in hushed voices.
 The wife had her arms crossed against her chest with a steady frown on her face.
-The man was leaning forward, his elbows resting on his knees.
-He was responding to her, without looking at her face, dangling his keys impatiently between his fingers ,and shaking his right leg.
+The man was leaning forward on his knees, with his keys dangling angrily between his thighs.
+He was responding to his partner, just not rewarding her with a gaze.

 The door to Mr. Iben’s office swung open.
 A woman with a young girl walked out.